paduagroup/tutorial-lmp/README.md

 The first two should be close to the temperature of the thermostat and the third around 1 K.

-**FANTASTIC!
-YOU ARE RUNNING POLARIZABLE MOLECULAR DYNAMICS!**
+**Fantastic!
+You are running MD with a polarizable force field!**

 ---

 ## 8. Calculate structural and dynamic quantities

-Usually one would include calculations of diffusion coefficients or radial distribution functions in the `in-p.lmp`.
-Other times, one uses previously generated trajectories and calculated quantities from there, using the LAMMPS `rerun` command, which is fast.
+Sometimes, one includes calculations of diffusion coefficients or radial distribution functions in the `in-p.lmp`.
+Other times, one uses previously generated trajectories and calculates quantities from there, using the LAMMPS `rerun` command, which is fast.
 For that, prepare a `in-rerun.lmp`:

         units real
         boundary p p p